-Chapter 4: MCRD Parris Island and the Community: The Road Ahead
+Chapter 4: MCRD Parris Island and the Community: The Road Ahead particular tools that each of the JLUS Jurisdictions has chosen to use to encourage compatibility with the Recruit Depot.

 In light of strong projected population growth for the area, Chapter 4 looks at how potential changes in the community could affect future operations at MCRD Parris Island in order to inform the strategies and tools that are described and prioritized in the next two chapters.